xxlya/COS598D_Assignment1/README.md

 start = timeit.default_timer()

-#The module you try to calculate the running time
+#The module that you try to calculate the running time

 stop = timeit.default_timer()